Overview of CBD Activities

 was developed under the Convention identifying options for the application of valuation tools and providing technical background information on the application of such tools, as well as on methodologies for ecosystem accounting.

-COP-10 welcomed the reports of the initiative on the economics of ecosystems and biodiversity (TEEB)
+The earlier initiative on the economics of ecosystems and biodiversity (TEEB)

 highlights the critical role of biodiversity and ecosystems in economic development, with a view to inform and engage decision makers in Latin America and the Caribbean on the need to maintain, and invest in, biodiversity and ecosystem services.